 Garbage pollution is one of the major problems faced by our planet today.
-As the population continues to grow larger in number, the tonnes of garbage we produce every day has become out-of-control and difficult to manage.
-With the mounting waste problem, pollution (whether land, water, or air) has worsened over the years, exposing millions of people around the world to serious health issues.
+As the population continues to grow, the garbage we produce has become challenging to manage.
+With the mounting waste problem, pollution (land, water, or air) has worsened over the years, exposing millions worldwide to health issues.

 Global Trash Production

 Countries produce about 1.3 billion tonnes of waste every year.
-In Ontario, each person produces nearly one tonne of waste every year, and three-quarters of this waste ends up in landfills, according to Environmental Commissioner Dianne Saxe.
-This makes the waste problem a significant concern for Ontario.
+According to Environmental Commissioner Dianne Saxe, in Ontario, each person produces nearly one tonne of waste every year, and three-quarters of this waste ends up in landfills.

-Today, major cities have been reduced to dumping grounds of waste.
-No matter how progressive a place may be, you can see garbage present everywhere.
-The problem of improper garbage disposal has grown over the last thirty years, causing health problems and degradation of the environment.
+The problem with improper garbage disposal has grown over the last thirty years, causing health problems and environmental degradation.
 Unfortunately, we became victims of our waste.

 The volumes of trash we produced are continually increasing due to the following reasons: